 4. Keeping Myself Fit with Exercise and Food

 Exercise and diet are big ones for me in preparing for my second half of life.
 Never a day in my life have I been on a fad diet.
 I’ve chosen to use whole foods and supplements to nourish my body and give me my energy.
 These are truly the lifeblood to a good life, in my opinion.
-My husband and I are dedicated to
+I am dedicated to

 shopping at the farmers market, eating mostly organically grown foods, and eating at home most of the time.
-Our overall health for our ages is spot on, and I attribute it to our relentless dedication to fitness.
+My overall health for my age is spot on, and I attribute it to my relentless dedication to fitness.
 Finding the right type of exercise for my enjoyment and my body was key as well.
 My first Pilates experience was a DVD from at least 20 yers ago, which I bought from an infomercial.
 I’ve since joined

-an actual studio that offers yoga as well, and I’ve been an avid practicer at that studio for over 10 years.
+an actual studio that offers yoga as well, and I’ve been an avid practitioner at that studio for over 10 years.
 During the pandemic they offered virtual classes, which they have since continued and I continue to do.
-Some classes are in person, some live virtual.
-I also walk, hike, and bike ride.
+I also walk and bike ride.
 My mental state after I exercise is stellar, and I feel like I could do anything.
-Food and exercise are necessary for keeping oneself in tip top condition as we age, and I feel really good about the direction I’m heading.
-If you haven’t made it a priority, I highly recommend doing so.
+Food and exercise are necessary for keeping oneself in tip top condition, and I feel really good about the direction I’m heading.
+If you haven’t made eating well and exercise a priority, I highly recommend doing so.
 Start small.
 Don’t overthink it.
 Just make it happen.

 I’m not going to wait until I can barely walk and I’m “retired” (whatever that means) to start traveling.
 People who have this mentality typically end up regretting it.
 Spending the better part of your quality years working your ass off so you can one day stop and then hopefully travel is not a good policy, in my opinion.
-There is no requirement to go abroad or even far from where you live, but please, please don’t wait to make those trips for some future date that may never happen.
-We never know when the time will come that we can’t see the dream places.
-The cause could be as drastic as death; it could be due to a need of someone else.
-Preparing for my second half of life required my husband and me to figure out what is important now, a year from now, two years from now, etc. We realize how much we get out of our travels and our experiences together, which further enriches our marriage.
+There is no requirement to go abroad or even far from where you live, but please don’t wait to make those trips for some future date that may never happen.
+We never know when the time will come that we can’t see our dream places.
+The cause could be as drastic as death; it could be due to a need of a loved one.
+I realize how much I get out of my travels and experiences, and it's enriching my life.
 Life is meant to be lived.
 Each day is important.
 I have the pleasure of knowing and accepting that I won’t be here forever, and tomorrow could be eliminated.
 Travel.
 Enjoy it.
 Make yourself uncomfortable because you don’t speak the language.
 It’s all part of the fun and growth that makes life worth being here.

 Figuring Out How Much We Can Spend vs Save

-our credit cards and do whatever we can to pay them off each month.
+my credit cards and do whatever I have to do to pay them off each month.
 It’s like an instant savings.
 There are 1000 ways to save, and I would suggest hooking up with a professional advisor to help you if you don’t have one already.
 It’s one of the best ways I’ve been preparing for my second half of life.
 Don’t be scared of your own money, present or future.
 Have a good relationship with it so it works for you and not against you.

 All of this can get daunting, right?
 As the old saying goes, take one bite of the elephant at a time.
 Master one item at a time so you can also prepare for your second half of life.
 If you’re there, that is.
 Even if you aren’t, this can greatly help you so you know what’s coming.
 Preparing for my second half of life has so far been a complete joy.
 I have felt more enthusiastic about living my life than I have thus far.
 There’s no way to be in control of everything, but the things you can control are really great to get a grasp on, and the sooner the better.
 Life is so dang good when you know that you won’t live forever.
 Taking the reigns and making those new choices are all the rage.
 At least in my world.
 I hope in yours, too.
 You’ll be better for it.
 Enjoy your second half to the fullest.
 You only get your second half once.

 Some of the links go to my affiliate account.
-If you purchase from one (at no extra charge to you), you're helping feed my stray cat colony.
-Meow!
+If you purchase from one (at no extra charge to you), you're helping me build my business.
+Thank you!